Exotic Erotic Ball: Exotic Erotic New Year's Eve Ball

+Charities

 The Exotic Erotic Ball fostered strong ties to the San Francisco community.
 Over the years, the Ball distributed hundreds of thousands of dollars to charities supporting causes such as helping the victims of natural disasters, AIDS, homelessness, domestic violence, child abuse, and has always supported freedom of expression and First Amendment Rights.
 The Exotic Erotic Ball hosted an annual blood drive with Blood Centers of the Pacific whereby free tickets were offered to those who donated blood.